ethereum/consensus-specs/specs/_features/eip7547/validator.md

 EIP7547 introduces forward inclusion list.
 The detail design is described in this [post](https://ethresear.ch/t/no-free-lunch-a-new-inclusion-list-design/16389).

-The proposer must construct and broadcast a `SignedInclusionList` along with theie beacon block.
+The proposer must construct and broadcast a `SignedInclusionList`.
+They may publish their inclusion list the slot before their proposal or during their proposal slot.

 #### Constructing the inclusion list

 To obtain an inclusion list, a block proposer building a block on top of a `state` must take the following actions:

 1. Retrieve `InclusionList` from execution layer by calling `engine_getInclusionListV1`.
-2. Constrcut `SignedInclusionList` by signing the `InclusionList` over the `DOMAIN_INCLUSION_LIST_SUMMARY` domain.
+2. Construct `SignedInclusionList` by signing the `InclusionList` over the `DOMAIN_INCLUSION_LIST_SUMMARY` domain.
 3. Publish the `SignedInclusionList` over the `inclusion_list` topic.